Forbidden City (nightclub): Coby Yee

 Coby Yee was an exotic dancer billed as "China's Most Daring Dancing Doll".
 Yee later bought The Forbidden City club from Charlie Low when he retired in 1962 and managed the club until it closed in 1970.

 Yee was born to Chinese immigrants living in Columbus, Ohio on November 2, 1926; as a teenager, she performed in her uncle's supper club in Washington, D.C.
-When her parents came to San Francisco after World War II to return to China, she refused to follow them and stayed in the Bay Area.
+When her parents came to San Francisco after World War II to return to China, she and her older sister, Fawn, refused to follow them and stayed in the Bay Area.
 After a drunken patron wandered into her dressing room at the Forbidden City, she quipped "I have never been so embarrassed.
 He caught me standing there completely clothed!"
-Although she retired after the Forbidden City closed, she remained active in the community and made many hand-sewn costumes in her San Pablo home; in 2015, Yee was spotted by Cynthia Yee (no relation) teaching ballroom dancing to seniors and was persuaded to join Cynthia's Grant Avenue Follies.
+Although she retired after the Forbidden City closed, she remained active in the community and made many hand-sewn costumes in her San Pablo home; in 2015, Yee was spotted by Cynthia Yee (no relation, a Dorothy Toy protogée, later a Chinese Skyroom substitute dancer, later 1967 Miss Chinatown San Francisco) teaching ballroom dancing to seniors and was persuaded to join Cynthia's Grant Avenue Follies (members include Cynthia Yee, Pat Chin, Ivy Tam, Lillian Poon, Emily Chin, and Avis See-Tho).
 The Burlesque Hall of Fame named her a "Living Legend" in 2020; she died on August 14, 2020, the day before she was scheduled to receive the award in a virtual ceremony.